 At Sutton Veny CofE Primary School we want the very best for every child and so we provide an environment where they will be safe, happy, thrive and succeed.
-We adopt a fully inclusive approach to teaching all pupils, including those with special educational needs and disabilities (SEND).
-Each teacher is responsible for teaching every pupil in their class even when pupils have additional needs.
+Our strong team of staff and governors are driven by a common goal - to value, care for, guide and support each child to help them realise their potential.
+We adopt a fully inclusive approach to teaching all pupils, including those with special educational needs (SEN).
+Every teacher is responsible for teaching every pupil in their class even when pupils have additional needs.
 This policy reflects the guidance as set out in the SEND Code of Practice.
 It was developed by the senior leadership team, teaching staff and school governing body.